Pour a generous layer of olive oil into a large pot.

 Heat it up and fry the sage until crispy, place on kitchen paper, sprinkle with salt.

-Cut the ends off the asparagus and let them briefly and vigorously color in the same oil as the sage,
+Cut off the ends of the asparagus and briefly color them in the same oil as the sage,

-place on kitchen paper, keep warm, do the same with the sugar snaps, keep warm, refresh the oil if it becomes too brown.
+place on kitchen paper, keep warm, do the same with the sugar snaps, keep warm, refresh the oil if it gets too brown.

-Wipe the pot with kitchen paper, pour in 4 tbsp of olive oil and sauté the celery, garlic, and shallot for about 4 minutes, then add the rice and sauté for another 2 minutes.
+Wipe the pot with kitchen paper, pour in 4 tbsp olive oil and sauté the celery, garlic, and shallot for about 4 minutes, then add the rice and fry for another 2 minutes.

 Deglaze with the white wine, let it evaporate completely, then gradually add 300 ml of broth while stirring, which is about a large soup spoon.

-Constant stirring helps maintain the creaminess of the risotto; stir until all the broth is mixed in and dissolved.
+Constant stirring helps with the creaminess of the risotto; stir until all the broth is mixed in and dissolved.

 The rice should still be slightly al dente and translucent.